hegrobler/clean-data-project/CodeBook.md

 1. **train/X_train.txt** and **test/X_test.txt**: Training and test dataset
 1. **train/y_train.txt** and **y_test.txt**: Training and test dataset activity labels
 1. **train/subject_train.txt** and **test/subject_test.txt**: Subject information

+##Variables
+The following is the contents of **features_info.txt** which describes the variables.
+This information is summarised in this file for convenience. **Please use the original file as the main point of reference.**

+The data was retrieved from an accelerometer and gyroscope with 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+The time domain signals are prefixed with t were captured at a constant rate of 50 Hz.
+These signals were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
+Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

+Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+(Note the 'f' to indicate frequency domain signals).

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+* mean(): Mean value
+* std(): Standard deviation

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+* gravityMean
+* tBodyAccMean
+* tBodyAccJerkMean
+* tBodyGyroMean
+* tBodyGyroJerkMean

 #Data Analysis
 ##Initial Observations